trychlos/pwix-accounts-ui/README.md

     Defaults to:

     - a `<span class="fa-regular fa-fw fa-user">` HTML string when unlogged
-    - the `preferredLabel` value when logged.
+    - the email address value when logged.

 - `loggedItems`
 - `unloggedItems`